From Xojo Documentation

 - None: The Build Step is not processed (disabled).

 The Copy Files step allows you to copy a file, files or a folder to a specified location during the build process.
-Simply drag the files you want copied to the empty area (or use the toolbar add button).
-To remove a file from the list, select it and press Delete on the keyboard or use the delete button on the toolbar.
+Drag the files you want copied to the empty area (or use the toolbar buttons to add files or folders).
+To remove something from the list, select it and press Delete on the keyboard or use the delete button on the toolbar.
 You can right-click on a file in the list to display a menu with: Open File and Show on Disk.
 Use Open File to open the file in the OS default viewer.
 Show on Disk displays the file using the default file system viewer (such as Finder or Explorer).

 For each of these files you can also specify a subdirectory for them to be copied to by entering a value in the Subdirectory property of the Inspector.
 You can also specify the destination location for the files by using the Destination property in the Inspector.
 The choices are: App Parent Folder, Resources Folder, Frameworks Folder, Bundle Folder Parent and Contents Folder.

-- App Parent Folder: For Windows and Linux, the specified files are copied alongside the application executable.
-For Mac, the files are copied next to the executable in the Application Bundle (Contents->Mac OS).
+- App Parent Folder: For Windows and Linux, the specified files are copied alongside the app executable.
+For Mac, the files are copied next to the executable in the App Bundle (Contents->Mac OS).

-- Frameworks Folder: For Windows and Linux, the files are copied to the Libs folder for the application.
-For Mac, the files are copied to the Frameworks folder in the Application Bundle (Contents->Frameworks).
+- Frameworks Folder: For Windows and Linux, the files are copied to the Libs folder for the app.
+For Mac, the files are copied to the Frameworks folder in the App Bundle (Contents/Frameworks).

 - Contents Folder: For Windows and Linux, the file are copied to the folder containing the executable (same as App Parent Folder).
-For Mac, the files are copied to the Application Bundle (Contents).
+For Mac, the files are copied to the App Bundle (Contents).

 On iOS, there is an additional step added by default that is called "Sign".
 Any Copy File Build Steps that you add should be before the "Sign" step so that the files you have copied into the app bundle are properly signed for submission to the App Store.